onzfonz/comp227/src/content/3/en/part3a.md

 ### Receiving data

-Next, let's make it possible to add new notes to the server.
+Next, let's make it possible to add new tasks to the server.
-Adding a note happens by making an HTTP POST request to the address <http://localhost:3001/api/notes>, and by sending all the information for the new note in the request [body](https://www.w3.org/Protocols/rfc2616/rfc2616-sec7.html#sec7) in JSON format.
+Adding a task happens by making an HTTP POST request to the address <http://localhost:3001/api/tasks>, and by sending all the information for the new task in the request [body](https://www.w3.org/Protocols/rfc2616/rfc2616-sec7.html#sec7) in JSON format.

 To access the data easily, we need the help of the express [json-parser](https://expressjs.com/en/api.html) that is taken to use with command `app.use(express.json())`.